nii-cloud/colony/README.md

 # Introduction

-Colony is a project which federatea cloud services.
+Colony is a project which federate cloud services.
 The fisrt target is the federation of object services, like swift.

 # Features